lbrndnr/nuage-macos/README.md

 Note that Nuage is not affiliated in any way to SoundCloud.
 Nuage uses private APIs which I have not been granted access to, so functionality may break in the future.

+## Installation

+Download the latest version right [here](https://github.com/lbrndnr/nuage-macos/releases).
+Note that Nuage is still in heavy development and on top of that written in SwiftUI, a very young framework.
+If you encounter a bug or miss a feature, don't hesitate to open a pull request.

+## Dependencies

+Nuage uses [StackNavigationView](https://github.com/lbrndnr/StackNavigationView) to push views onto the view hierarchy (which is not currently possible with SwiftUI 2) and [SoundCloud](https://github.com/lbrndnr/soundcloud) to access SoundCloud's private API.

 ## Author
 I'm Laurin Brandner, I'm on [Twitter](https://twitter.com/lbrndnr).